-- 1. Official Transcripts.
-The applicant must hold earned baccalaureate and master's degrees from an accredited college, university, or seminary; and must have a cumulative GPA of 3.2 or higher in master's coursework.
-Official transcripts of all earned credit leading toward both degrees must accompany the application. - 2.
+- Official Transcripts.
+Official transcripts of all earned credit leading toward both baccalaureate and master's degrees must be submitted as part of the application. - 2.
 Application Fee.
 A non-refundable application fee of \$50 must be included with the application. - 3.
 Entrance Examination Score.
-The applicant must submit with the application the Graduate Record Examination (GRE) with a score at the 50th percentile or higher.
-In lieu of the GRE, the applicant may, upon approval, submit the Graduate Management Admission Test (GMAT), Miller Analogies Test (MAT), or other nationally-recognized aptitude tests with comparable scores. - 4.
+The applicant must submit as part of the application, the Graduate Record Examination (GRE) or other approved nationally-recognized aptitude test. - 4.
 Admissions Assessment Instrument.
-The applicant must complete, and submit with the application, the written Admissions Assessment Instrument, which will evaluate the applicant's long-range professional and scholarly interests and goals, and potential for doctoral-level critical thinking and research. - 5.
+The applicant must complete, and submit as part of the application, the written Admissions Assessment Instrument, which will evaluate the applicant's long-range professional and scholarly interests and goals, and potential for doctoral-level critical thinking and research. - 5.
 Professional Experience.
 The applicant must submit, if applicable, a résumé that details the applicant's employment history.
-Completion of one or more years of full-time employment by the applicant is preferred.
-Individuals without prior work experience must complete 6 total semester hours of an internship. - 6.
+Completion of one or more years of full-time employment by the applicant is preferred. - 6.
 Letters of Recommendation.
-The applicant must include with the application the designated letter of recommendation from each of the following three sources: (a) character or personal recommendation from the applicant's church minister; (b) an academic recommendation from a professor with whom the applicant studied at the master's level; and (c) a professional reference from a supervisor under whose oversight the applicant worked. - 7.
-Employment Letter of Support.
+The applicant must submit as part of the application the designated letter of recommendation from each of the following three sources: (a) character or personal recommendation from the applicant's church minister; (b) an academic recommendation from a professor with whom the applicant studied at the master's level; and (c) a professional reference from a supervisor under whose oversight the applicant worked.

+- 7. Employment Letter of Support.
 If the applicant is a full-time employee, a letter from the current employer indicating support of the applicant's intent to pursue doctoral studies while the professional relationship is maintained must be included with the application. - 8.
 Online Assessment of Computer Skills.
 The applicant must successfully complete the Online Assessment of Computer Skills, which may be accessed at www.dbu.edu/assess.
 Upon successful completion of the skills assessment, the applicant will receive via email a letter of qualification from the Online Education Department.
-This letter must be included with the application. - 9.
+This letter must be submitted as part of the application. - 9.
 English Language Requirements.
 All non-USA citizens, except those who received an accredited baccalaureate and/or master's degree from the United States, must take the computer form of the Test of English as a Foreign Language (TOEFL), the Test of Written English (TWE), and the Test of Spoken English (TSE).
 The required scores are as follows: TOEFL 235-249 is the range for conditional admittance to the program, while those who score 250 or above may be admitted unconditionally; TWE 5; and TSE 50.
 These examinations should be taken no later than the January preceding the deadline for admissions.
 Official Copies from the national testing centers should be sent directly to DBU's Ph.D. program office.